 “Somebody suggested some kind of student technical help desk at the high school and when somebody else asked, “Where could we put it?’
 I raised my hand and offered the library media center,” said BHS Library Media Specialist Howard Enis.
 “It's centrally located in the building, we see 1,000 students per day, we have the space, and we can host the talent.
 That's where the Genius Barons idea was born!”

 The Genius Barons, also known as GenBar, formed during the 2013-14 school year and helped beta test the library’s tablets.
 At the start of the 2014-15 school year, the club helped with device distribution for eighth graders and supported the BHS library’s tablets.

-In 2015-16, the club started using GenYes, a help desk work ticket system to help the students keep track of their progress on a problem.
+In 2015-16, the club started using GenYes, a help desk work ticket system, to help the students keep track of their progress on a problem.
 Some club members received Microsoft Innovative Educator training, making them some of the first students to receive the certification.
 This means they are certified by Microsoft to train teachers on how to use Microsoft 365 products in the classroom.
-Several more students receive the certification in 2016 and 2017.
+Several more students received the certification in 2016 and 2017.

 “The certification is a pretty special thing,” Stein said.
 “Mr. Enis worked to allow us to have that opportunity,” Stein said.

 GenBar added its help desk during the 2017-18 school year to support the ninth graders’ devices.
 The students also provided professional development to teachers around the District.